 You don’t have to pay in advance.
 I have a conversation with you or with the person you put me in contact with.
 And if you afterwards think the consequences of my intervention were desirable you are welcome to donate to support me.

-I don’t want money to be the reason why you decide not to reach out, especially while Covid-19 is keeping us so distant from one another.
+I don’t want money to be the reason why you decide not to reach out.

 So if you can’t donate, this is as a gift from me to you.

 In addition to Patch Adams, MD and Carl Hammerschlag, MD‘s recommendations in the videos at the top of the page, here are the words from some of the many people from around the world I had the opportunity to work with.

 Maybe that person is you.

 Recommendations are extracted from Say it to a clown facebook page.

 In the form below, make sure your timezone is correctly selected, then select a date and choose an available time that works for you.

 I’ll contact the email address you provide confirming the date and sending a link to a secure password protected online meeting room.

 The conversation lasts 40 minutes.
 Then we say goodbye. =)